siddharthdevilz/sid-tech-challenge/Readme.md

 * tests - Unit tests
 * requirements.txt - List of required python modules
 * `data/*.json` - Various data files
+* Dockerfile - docker file to run the script using docker

 ### Usage
 The script can be executed with the following command.
 The file provided must be a json file in proper format